CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Implementational aspects

 Here, we describe the key blocks of the implementation of our CutFEM approach.
 A flowchart of the code is given in Fig.~\ref{fig:flow_chart}.
 After execution of the program and before the loop of the time marching process of Problem~\ref{Prob_FullyDisc} is started, a nodal Lagrangian time basis $\{\chi_l\}_{l=0}^k$ is computed with respect to the \mbox{$(k+1)$} Gauss--Radau quadrature nodes by solving the corresponding interpolation problem.
 Actually, this is done on the reference interval $\hat I = [0,1]$, such that $\{\hat \chi_l\}_{l=0}^k$, with $\hat \chi_l \in \mathbb P_k(\hat I;\R)$, satisfies

 with the Kronecker symbol $\delta_{l,\mu}$ and the $(k+1)$ Gauss--Radau quadrature nodes $\{\hat t_{\mu}\}_{\mu=0}^l$ of $\hat I$.
 The resulting linear system is solved by using Linear Algebra PACKage (LAPACK) routines.
 Since the support points are non-equally distributed, the spectral condition number $\kappa_2$ of the resulting Vandermonde matrix is feasible even for high values of $k$.
 This is illustrated in Fig.~\ref{Fig:vandermonde_condition}.
 In each subinterval of the time marching process of Problem~\ref{Prob_FullyDisc}, numerical quadrature is applied for the integration in the time and space domain.
 Firstly, the subinterval and its quadrature nodes are incremented to $I_n$ and $t_{n,\mu}$, for $\mu=0,\ldots,k$.
-For the representation of the rigid domain $\Omega_r^t$ we use a levelset function $\theta(\vec{x}, t)$ that is defined by
+For the representation of the rigid domain $\Omega_r^t$ we use the levelset function $\theta(\vec{x}, t)$, defined in \eqref{Eq:Levelset}.
 By evaluating this function we identify whether a finite element cell belongs at time $t_{n,\mu}$ to the set of fluid cells $\mathcal T_{h,f}^{t_{n,\mu}}$, rigid cells $\mathcal T_{h,r}^{t_{n,\mu}}$ or cut cells $\mathcal T_{h,c}^{t_{n,\mu}}$.
 In subroutines, we mark each cell of the computational background grid by evaluating the levelset function in the edges of each cell.
 For cut cells, we pre-compute the quadrature points and weights for the (fluid) volume and surface integrals (line integrals in two space dimensions) and store them into lookup tables.
 In the MPI based implementation these tasks scale perfectly with the number of available processes.

-However, the parallelized code needs some mechanism to prevent that the ghost penalty operator defined in Eq.~\eqref{eq:extension_operator} is applied twice in the interface zone of MPI process boundaries of the mesh partition.
+\begin{remark} We note that the levelset function \eqref{Eq:Levelset} is not discretized or computed by the approximation of a suitable transport equation.
+The direct evaluation of \eqref{Eq:Levelset} becomes feasible due to the Assumption~\ref{assump:RB} that the motion of the rigid body is precribed.
+Thereby, further discretization errors are avoided. \end{remark}